mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-3.md

 ---
 layout: post
+title: How to enter data science - 3.
+The analytics
-title: How to enter data science - <br>3.
+title-clean: How to enter data science - <br>3.
 The analytics
 author: matt_sosna
 summary: The analytics needed to succeed in data science
 image: "images/careers/DS-3/matplotlib2.png"